ieperen3039/scs_lang/README.md

 Arithmetic on numbers must be executed by means of explicitly calling functions.
 Again, this language is not meant for algorithms.

-Assignment can also be used where a function is expected a monadic operation, in which case the assignment is said to be 'conditional'.
+Assignment can also be used where a function is expecting a monadic operation, in which case the assignment is said to be 'conditional'.
 Assigning to `return` implies returning from the function, conditionally assigning `return` is a conditional return from the function.
 Conditionally assigned variables are implicit monadic types: if the variable is not assigned at runtime, then any function call on the variable is not executed.